thisfred/val/README.rst

     >>> schema.validate(10)
     Traceback (most recent call last):
         ...
-    NotValid: 10 not validated by 'Must be less than 10.'
+    val.NotValid: 10 not validated by 'Must be less than 10.'

 Convert()